prisma/prisma1/docs/1.2/04-Reference/08-Prisma-Bindings/01-Overview.md

 > **Note**: To learn more about this particular example, check out [this](https://blog.graph.cool/tutorial-how-to-build-a-graphql-server-with-graphql-yoga-6da86f346e68) tutorial.

+## Using Prisma bindings to build GraphQL servers with Prisma

 Here is how it works:

 1. Create your Prisma service by defining data model